frajaroco/msfstpp/README.md

-# msfstpp
-Mark summary functions for spatio-temporal point processes
+# msfstpp: Mark summary functions for spatio-temporal point processes

 Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through mark summary functions.
 This repository is based on `spatstat`, `splancs`, `stpp`, `stats` and `KernSmooth` packages.